We Help Foundation

 Complaint Specifics

-• Gabe is downplaying the amount of time and information given to him about the condition of the vehicle....but in the next sentence he admits that he had long conversations and extensive questioning.
-We have provided Kurt's mobile number above.
-Kurt can verify that he answered every question that Gabe asked.
+- Gabe is downplaying the amount of time and information given to him about the condition of the vehicle....but in the next sentence he admits that he had long conversations and extensive questioning.

-• Signing a contract in good faith?
-The contract didn't state that if Gabe didn't like the vehicle he could have his money back.
-No, it stated that if he sent $500 we would remove it from all marketing efforts and give him the time he needed to make travel arrangements.
-If you read the contract we in good faith, did exactly what the agreement said we were going to do.
+- Signing a contract in good faith?
+The contract in no way stated that if Gabe didn't like the vehicle he could have his money back.
+It stated that if he sent $500 we would remove it from all marketing efforts and give him the time he needed to make travel arrangements.
+If you read the contract, "In good faith"...we did exactly what the agreement said we were going to do.

 Closing Summary